Swimming with Men

 Swimming with Men is a 2018 British sports comedy-drama film starring Rob Brydon, Jane Horrocks, Rupert Graves, Daniel Mays, Thomas Turgoose, Jim Carter, Adeel Akhtar and Charlotte Riley.
 It was directed by Oliver Parker.

 Screenwriter Aschlin Ditta based the script on the 2010 Swedish documentary Men Who Swim.

 Plot

-When accountant Eric (Brydon) seeks to win back his wife Heather (Horrocks), he stumbles upon a solution in the form of a male synchronised swimming team: Men Who Swim.
+When accountant Eric seeks to win back his wife Heather, he stumbles upon a solution in the form of a male synchronised swimming team: Men Who Swim.
 Joining his local team, Eric finds brotherhood in this crew as they train for the World Championships in Milan.